 Department of Women, Youth and Persons with Disabilities

-• provide for extension of the term of office for board members;
+• provide for the term of office of members of the Board;

-• provide for establishment of the Agency at provincial and local levels; and
+• provide for the establishment of norms and standards for the provincial and local working groups;

 • provide for matters connected therewith.